mansunosson/SCN_analysis/README.md

     Uprior.m:          Evaluates the uniform pdf for "par" with upper bound "b" and lower bound "a". multNprior.m:      Evaluates the log multivariate normal pdf for "par" with mean "a" and covariance "b".

-LBMGR.mat is used to calculate lugsail batch means effective sample sizes from a serially correlated MCMC chain.
 PPLC.mat is used to calculate the posterior probability of a limit cycle.
 SDEsolve.mat is used to simulate ensembles of the model in Eq.
 (1).